Sacré Charlemagne

 "Sacré Charlemagne" is a song by France Gall.
-It was released in 1964 as a single, on an EP, and on an album, credited to "France Gall et ses petits amis".
+It was released in 1964 on an EP credited to France Gall and her little friends, and later appeared as the opening track on an album known by the same name.
 According to the charts U.S. Billboard published in its "Hits of the World" section, the song reached no. 1 in France.